George Floyd: Post-prison life

 An influential member of his community, Floyd was respected for his ability to relate with others in his environment based on a shared experience of hardships and setbacks, having served time in prison and living in a poverty-stricken project in Houston.
-In a video addressing the youth in his neighborhood, Floyd reminds his audience that he has his own "shortcomings" and "flaws" and that he is not better than anyone else, but also expresses his disdain for the violence that was taking place in the community, and advises his neighbors to put down their weapons and remember that they are loved by him and God.
+In a video addressing youth in his neighborhood, Floyd reminded his audience that he had his own "shortcomings" and "flaws" and that he was not better than anyone else.
+He also expressed his disdain for violence taking place in the community, advising his neighbors to put down their weapons and remember that they were loved by him and God.

 In May 2019, Floyd was detained by Minneapolis police when an unlicensed car in which he was a passenger was pulled over in a traffic stop.
 Floyd was found with a bottle of pain pills.
 Officers handcuffed him and took him to the city's third police precinct station.
 Floyd told police he did not sell the pills and that they were related to his own addiction.
 When he appeared agitated, officers encouraged him to relax and helped calm him down, and they later called an ambulance as they grew worried about his condition.
 No charges were filed in connection with the incident.

 In 2019, Floyd worked in security at the El Nuevo Rodeo club, where police officer Derek Chauvin also worked off-duty as a security guard.
-In 2020, Floyd was working part time as a security guard at the Conga Latin Bistro club, and began another job as a delivery driver.
-He lost the delivery driver job in January, after being cited for driving without a valid commercial license and for being involved in a minor crash.
-He was looking for another job when the COVID-19 pandemic hit Minnesota, and his personal financial situation worsened when the club closed in March due to pandemic rules.
+In 2020, Floyd was working part-time as a security guard at the Conga Latin Bistro Club and began another job as a delivery driver.
+He lost the delivery driver job in January after being cited for driving without a valid commercial license and for being involved in a minor crash.
+He was looking for another job when the COVID-19 pandemic hit Minnesota, and his personal financial situation worsened when the club closed in March because of pandemic rules.
 Also in March, Floyd was hospitalized after overdosing on drugs.
 In April, he contracted COVID-19, but he recovered a few weeks later.

-Death
+Murder

-On May 25, 2020, police were called by a Cup Foods grocery store employee who suspected that Floyd had used a counterfeit $20 bill.
+On May 25, 2020, police were called by a Cup Foods grocery store employee, who suspected that Floyd had used a counterfeit $20 bill.
 Floyd was sitting in a car with two other passengers.
-Police officers forcibly removed Floyd from the car and handcuffed him.
+Police officers forcibly removed him from the car and detained him.
+Police allege that Floyd struggled with the officers, and “began saying repeatedly that he could not breathe” even before being pinned to the ground.